tati-micheletti/fitBirdBiomassModel/README.md

 ---
 title: "fitBirdBiomassModel"
 author: "Tati Micheletti"
-date: "18 October 2019"
+date: "10 October 2020"
 output:
   html_document:
     df_print: paged
 ---
 # Overview

-This module creates a model using total biomass of soft and hardwood for Canada Warbler.
+This module creates a model using total biomass of soft and hardwood for a boreal songbird (i.e. Canada Warbler).
 The covariates can be used in an anticipation function for harvesting.

 # Usage